markfinal/cruiz-docs/docs/index.md

 cruiz stands for Conan Recipe User Interface.

-At this time, only Conan 1.x is supported.
+At this time, only Conan 1.x is supported in versions 1.3.x.
+However, there are alpha releases of Cruiz 1.4.0 that dual support Conan 2.x (from v2.0.7), reusing most of the existing UI.

 ## Goals
 The goals of cruiz are as follows: